New World Translation: History

 The translation of the Old Testament, which Jehovah's Witnesses refer to as the Hebrew Scriptures, was released in five volumes in 1953, 1955, 1957, 1958, and 1960.
-The complete New World Translation of the Holy Scriptures was released as a single volume in 1961, and has since undergone various revisions.
+The first revision of the complete New World Translation of the Holy Scriptures was released as a single volume in 1961, and has since undergone various revisions.
 Cross references that had appeared in the six separate volumes were updated and included in the complete volume in the 1984 revision.

 In 1961, the Watch Tower Society began to translate the New World Translation into Dutch, French, German, Italian, Portuguese, and Spanish; the New Testament in these languages was released simultaneously in July 1963 in Milwaukee, Wisconsin.
 By 1989, the New World Translation was translated into eleven languages, with more than 56,000,000 copies printed.

 For many years, the New World Translation was thought to be the Watch Tower Society's first original translation of ancient Biblical Hebrew, Koine Greek, and Old Aramaic biblical texts, until the re-discovery of the German Magdeburger Bibel ("Magdeburg Bible"), formally called Die heiligen Schriften ("The Holy Scriptures").

 Translators

 The New World Translation was produced by the New World Bible Translation Committee, formed in 1947.
 This committee is said to have comprised unnamed members of multinational backgrounds.
 The committee requested that the Watch Tower Society not publish the names of its members, stating that they did not want to "advertise themselves but let all the glory go to the Author of the Scriptures, God," adding that the translation, "should direct the reader, not to the translators, but to the Bible’s Author, Jehovah God".
 The publishers stated that "the particulars of [the New World Bible Translation Committee's members] university or other educational training are not the important thing" and that "the translation testifies to their qualification".

-Former high-ranking Watch Tower staff have identified various members of the translation team.
-In 1983 former Governing Body member Raymond Franz listed Nathan H. Knorr, Fredrick W. Franz, Albert D. Schroeder, George D. Gangas, and Milton G. Henschel as members of the translation team, adding that only Frederick Franz had sufficient knowledge in biblical languages.
-Referring to the identified members, evangelical minister Walter Ralston Martin said in 1997, "The New World Bible translation committee had no known translators with recognized degrees in Greek or Hebrew exegesis or translation...
-None of these men had any university education except Franz, who left school after two years, never completing even an undergraduate degree."
-Fredrick Franz had stated that he was familiar with not only Hebrew, but with Greek, Latin, Spanish, Portuguese, German, and French for the purpose of biblical translation.
-In 2003, Jason BeDuhn noted, "the members of the translation team remain anonymous, just as they do for the NKJB and the Lockman Foundation's NASB".